Beechworth Victoria

 The Sorrento Pier was built in 1870

 The highlights for me are its pristine turquoise beaches, and the foreshore area.
 You could take long walks and if you time it right, photographs of the beautiful sunsets.
-Both the beachfront and the main street are lined with lovely eating places, art galleries and shops.
+Both the beachfront and the main street are lined with lively eating places, art galleries and shops.

 There are some lovely options for trails and hikes – a popular one that we do every time we visit is the Millionaire’s walk and the Sorrento-Portsea Artists’ Trail.